ccallawa/alyvix_doc/getting_started/install.rst

 placing all executables in the directory :file:`C:\\Python37\\Lib\\site-packages\\alyvix\\`.

-As with the installer, this command prompt must also be **started in Adminstrator mode**.
+The Alyvix installer is launched from the command prompt that, like the Python installer, must be **started in Adminstrator mode**.
 Only this single step is required:

 .. rst-class:: bignums